ndarville/style/README.md

 Installation
 ------------
-First, install the packages.
-You can do this using the command line like so:
+Install the packages and download the linter rules using the command line:

 ```sh
 # ( Go to the root of your project; code for doing this not included )